schneidsmc/code-quiz4/README.md

 <img src="./assets/Images/WF-codequiz-startpage.png" alt="Start Page" width="300" height="auto"> <img src="./assets/Images/WF-codequiz-questionpage.png" alt="Question Page" width="300" height="auto"> <img src="./assets/Images/WF-codequiz-score&submit.png" alt="Score & Submit" width="300" height="auto"> <img src="./assets/Images/WF-codequiz-highscorepage.png" alt="High Score Page" width="300" height="auto">

 ## HTML

+- Four HTML pages created.
+The index.html page has the welcome message along with a button to start game and a button to view the highscores.
+The questions.html page has placeholders for all the functions that will be written in javascript.
+There is a div & class for the timer, score, question, choices and right/wrong.
+The submit.html displays the most recent score, an input box for the users initials and a submit button.
+The highscore.html page has placeholders for the top three scores as well as a button to take you back to the welcome page.

+## CSS
+- CSS was created for each of the HTML pages.
+Almost all of it was kept consistent throughout the four pages of HTML.

+## Javascript
+- There are four pages of javascript.
+This probably could have been combined on some of the pages but for learning purposed I kept them seperate.
+The script.js page has a button that takes you to the questions page and a button that takes you to the highscore page.
+The questions.js has the most javascript written.
+Variables are declared at the top of the document as well as 'let' tag lines.
+These are only accessible in the specific statement where they are defined.
+The variable for the questions and choices with the correct choice are saved here.
+This is communicated through a dataset linked in the html.